OWASP/www-project-developer-guide/draft/05-requirements/01-requirements.md

 For example a security requirement could be written as “Identify the user of the application at all times” and this is certainly sufficient to require that authentication is included in the design.

-The SAMM [Security Requirements practice][samm-reqs] lists maturity levels of software security requirements that specify objectives and expectations.
+The SAMM [Security Requirements practice][sammreqs] lists maturity levels of software security requirements that specify objectives and expectations.
 Choose the level that is appropriate for the organization and the development team, with the understanding that any of these levels are perfectly acceptable.